Anashikforu/ocr-microservice/Readme.md

 ### Building and running the application with Docker

 1. Create a virtual environment:
-`python3 -m venv .`
+`python -m venv .`
 `source bin/activate`
+2. Install the required packages:
+`pip install -r requirements.txt`
-2. Start the application by running:
+3. Start the application by running:
-`docker compose up --build`.
+`docker compose up --build`
-3. Restart the Docker containers:
+4. Restart the Docker containers:
 `docker-compose up`
-4. To stop and remove the containers:
+5. To stop and remove the containers:
 `docker-compose down`

 ### Installation without Docker